 Deep tissue massages focus on major muscle groups of the neck and lower back in addition to the joints and tendons that are more vulnerable to strains and injuries.

-The main areas of stress attacks are shoulders, neck, and hips, and they are benefited most from the deep tissue manipulation technique.
+The main areas of stress attacks are the shoulders, neck, and hips, and they are benefited most from the deep tissue manipulation technique.

 Deep tissue massage may be more intense, but you shouldn’t feel any pain or soreness.